UtrechtUniversity/SWORDS-UU/collect_users/methods/papers_with_code/README.md

 ## Usage

 First, navigate to this folder.
 Then, execute the script.
+One example:

 ```console
 python papers_with_code.py --query utrecht+university
 ```

 The collected GitHub user identifiers are stored in the results folder.

 ## License